 As a staff writer for Scriptologist.com, Elaine writes articles for aspiring screenwriters.
 After receiving BA and MS degrees from Brooklyn College in NY, Elaine pursued multiple careers – teacher, advertising copywriter, magazine editor, and medical writer.

-Contact Elaine for books talks, book clubs, and writing workshops.
+Elaine conducts book talks, book club and panel discussions, and writing workshops.

 Bea Doone-Merena is an accomplished artist who has mastered the art of classical realism.
 Her award-winning oil paintings are reminiscent of Renaissance masters.
 Bea’s portraits and figure paintings have been exhibited in numerous Florida galleries and museums, including the Armory Art Center, the Palm Beach Cultural Council, Schmidt Gallery at Lynn University, the Boca Raton Museum Artist Guild, and other venues.
 Bea’s creativity also extends to clothing design.
 She continues to study the techniques of the old masters and create outstanding paintings.